National Cemetery Administration

 Cemeteries established under the grant program must conform to the standards and guidelines pertaining to site selection, planning and construction prescribed by VA.
 Cemeteries must be operated solely for the burial of service members who die on active duty, veterans, and their eligible spouses and dependent children.
 Any cemetery assisted by a VA grant must be maintained and operated according to the operational standards and measures of the National Cemetery Administration.

 The administration, operation, and maintenance of a VA-supported Veterans cemetery is solely the responsibility of the state, territory or tribal government.
 The Secretary of Veterans Affairs is authorized to pay a plot or interment allowance to a state, territory or tribal government for expenses incurred by the state, territory or tribal government in the burial of eligible Veterans in a cemetery owned and operated by the state, territory or tribal government if the burial is performed at no cost to the Veteran's next-of-kin.
 This benefit is administered by the Veterans Benefits Administration (VBA) and the state, territory or tribal government must apply to VBA to receive it.

-In its 40th Anniversary since inception, VA's Veterans Cemetery Grant Program is designed to complement VA's 131 national cemeteries across the country.
+In its 40th Anniversary since inception, VA's Veterans Cemetery Grant Program is designed to complement VA's 135 national cemeteries across the country.
 The Veterans Cemetery Grants Program helps states, federally recognized tribal governments or U.S. Territories establish new Veterans cemeteries, and expand or improve existing veterans cemeteries.
-To date, the VA program has helped establish, expand, improve, operate and maintain 95 Veterans cemeteries in 47 states and territories including tribal trust lands, Guam, Saipan and Puerto Rico.
-In fiscal year 2016, NCA-supported state cemeteries provided more than 32,000 burials in fiscal year 2014.
-VA has awarded grants totaling more than $617 million.
+VA has awarded grants totaling more than $714 million to establish, expand, improve, operate and maintain 105 Veterans cemeteries in 47 states and territories including tribal trust lands, Guam, Saipan and Puerto Rico.
+In fiscal year 2016, NCA-supported state cemeteries provided more than 36,000 interments.